CharvitZalavadiya/NodeJS/README.md

 - CLI tools
 - Multiplayer games

--Node.js allows you to build complex and powerful applications\
+-- Node.js allows you to build complex and powerful applications\
--Node js is an open-source, cross-platform JavaScript runtime environment\
+-- Node js is an open-source, cross-platform JavaScript runtime environment\
--It is not a language, it is not a framework and capable of executing JavaScript code outside a browser\
+-- It is not a language, it is not a framework and capable of executing JavaScript code outside a browser\
--It can execute not only the standard ECMAScript language but also new features that are made available through C++ bindings using the V8 engine\
+-- It can execute not only the standard ECMAScript language but also new features that are made available through C++ bindings using the V8 engine\
--It consists of C++ files which form the core features and JavaScriptfiles which expose common utilities and some of the C++ features for consumption
+-- It consists of C++ files which form the core features and JavaScriptfiles which expose common utilities and some of the C++ features for consumption

 # 06 : Hello World